 The Actuarially Determined Contribution for the fiscal year ended May 31, 2023 was calculated based on a May 31, 2021 full valuation and then projected forward to the May 31, 2022 measurement date.
-See Note 12 to the financial statements for more information.
+See Note 13 to the financial statements for more information.

 The Actuarially Determined Contribution for the fiscal year ended May 31, 2022 was calculated based on a May 31, 2021 full valuation.
-See Note 12 to the financial statements for more information.